 Classic Dessert Recipe

-Some people make cobbler with bisquick or cake mix but honestly, it’s so easy (and tastes so much better) to make a peach cobbler from scratch!
+While some make a cobbler with Bisquick or cake mix, it’s just as easy (and tastes so much better) to make a peach cobbler from scratch!

 How To Make Peach Cobbler

 Making Peach Cobbler is really simple (YAY!).
-I use frozen peaches to make this quick and easy but of course you can use fresh!
-If using fresh you’ll want to remove the skins (which is super quick and easy just like peeling tomatoes).
+If using fresh peaches you’ll want to remove the skins (which is super quick and easy just like peeling tomatoes).
 If your peaches are sweet, you may like to reduce the sugar in this recipe!

 - Defrost peaches if frozen.
-Add sugar while preparing remaining ingredients.
+Add sugar while preparing the remaining ingredients.

 - Melt butter and place in the baking dish.